Being Sober is Cool – Embracing Sobriety

 In the 1960s, controlled substances were thought of as “cool” because they seemed to be an easy way to be rebellious.
 Parents said they were bad; therefore, they were cool.
 Five decades later, they don’t seem so cool anymore.
 Too many people are overdosing, or even dying, and addiction doesn’t seem to hold the initial lure it once did.
 In the 21st-century world, embracing sobriety and being sober is cool.

 Offering to be the designated driver whenever you’re out with friends who are enjoying themselves in moderation is among the best favors you can do for them.
 You’re the cool one who provides security when others want to “let their hair down.”
 Because sobriety in pop culture is the “in” thing, the Timothy Learys of the world have given way to the Alec Baldwins.
 Alec has been sober for more than 30 years, and he remembers the exact date: February 23, 1985.
 However, it’s not just middle-aged stars who can be a beacon for others.
-Daniel Radcliffe, who is only 28, began drinking as a teen because of the pressures of a combination of the pressure of newfound fame and the insecurity of doubting his own talent.
+Daniel Radcliffe, who is only 28, began drinking as a teen because of a combination of the pressure of newfound fame and the insecurity of doubting his own talent.
 He has now maintained his sobriety for seven years.

 Real Life Sobriety